COMMAND ALKON INCORPORATED

 Early Bird Rate: In order to qualify for any “early bird” rates or discounts, booking and payment must be received before the deadline date listed in the event marketing material.

-Data Protection: To ensure all our Attendees, sponsors and exhibitors derive greatest value from our events, we share a list of Attendees with sponsors and exhibitors for their planning purposes before the event.
-By submitting registration details, Attendees agree to allow CAI and companies associated with the event to contact them regarding their services.
-Attendees who wish to opt-out of having their information shared or who do not wish to receive such communications may contact the CAI event team at firstname.lastname@example.org.
-The contact details of registered Attendees will be placed on the Attendee list which will be passed to sponsors, exhibitors and to all Attendees for them to see who is at the event for the purpose of networking and meetings.
-Attendees who do not wish to be included on this list should advise the CAI event team at the time of booking.
+Data Protection: To ensure all our Delegates, sponsors and exhibitors derive greatest value from our events, we share a list of Delegates with sponsors and exhibitors for their planning purposes before the event.
+By submitting registration details, Delegates expressly agree to allow CAI and companies associated with the event to contact them regarding their services.
+Delegates who do not wish to have their information shared or who do not wish to receive such communications may contact the CAI event team at email@example.com.
+The contact details of registered Delegates will also be placed on the Delegate list which will be passed to sponsors, exhibitors and to all Delegates for them to see who is at the event for the purpose of networking and meetings.
+Delegates who do not wish to be included on this list should advise the CAI event team at the time of booking.

 Websites & Links: The event and associated CAI websites may link to other websites and networking tools provided for the convenience of the users.
 The contents of these websites are maintained by their owners, for which CAI takes no responsibility.
 CAI also does not take responsibility for contents of any website linking to the CAI event or associated CAI websites.